BleekerLab/genotype_by_sequencing/README.md

 2. The genome sequence FASTA file will be used for the mapping step of the trimmed reads using either `bwa` or `STAR`.
 3. The reference genome will be sliced into bins of a pre-determined size (e.g. 1Mb).
 4. SNPs are called based on the alignment `.bam` files generating one VCF file per sample.
-5. SNPs are filtered based on a depth threshold.
+5. SNPs are filtered based on a read depth threshold and SNP quality.
 6. The obtained filtered VCF file(s) are converted to the BED format `.bed` to allow computation.
 7. The number of overlapping SNPs per genome bin is computed using BEDOPS `bedmap` operator.